 Modern brands know this reality.
 As a result, they lean on video trends to create content that today’s consumers want to see the most.
 Focusing on video formats lets brands attract more customers than competitors that produce videos just for the sake of doing it.

-Learn from the following seven video trends how your company can use video in your next marketing campaign.
+Learn about the following seven video trends for profitable videos that your company can use in your next marketing campaign.
 Leaning on these trends means fulfilling an existing demand for a specific video format instead of spending hours producing a type of video that viewers no longer want to watch or share.

 1. Serialized content